narmanliahmet/xrepo/README.md

 # xrepo
-Difference predictor for discrete signals repo.
+An humble repo for intiative projects